Guest Post from my blogger friend and mutual Costa Rica Lover, Ann Creed, from Costa Rica Learn.

 If you ask me to find the special places out there, I would certainly recommend some unique eco-tourism sites for nature lovers.
 I would also highly recommend them to every eco-tourist.

-Costa Rica Ecotourism – Nature Lover’s Paradise
+Ecotourism of Costa Rica – Nature Lover’s Paradise

 This unique place is on the Caribbean (Atlantic) side of Costa Rica.
 I have written thoroughly about it in my extensive articles on Mawamba Lodge and the Tortuguero Canals.

-This place is situated in approximately 15 miles north of Alajuela in the Central Valley.
+This place is situated approximately 15 miles north of Alajuela in the Central Valley.
 Poas Volcano is inactive at the moment, however, you can cherish the beautiful view you find there.
 It is a very large and beautiful geyser which, after looking down on it, you can see a large blue-green gurgling of pool of hot steam.

 3. Doka Plantation Four Generations Coffee Tour, Costa Rica

 If you are at the Poas Volcano area, just drive five miles outside of Alajuela for a must-see site.
-You can see the place and learn more about coffee.
+You can see the place and learn more about Costa Rican coffee.
 You can see how it is handpicked, processed, and packaged according to quality before it is exported.
 You can taste the different varieties of coffee here to make your decisions, and of course, they give you some of it as a souvenir!

 4. Arenal Volcano National Park and Arenal Lake